 David Covucci a.k.a.
 Mr. Apathy: “It’s like, whatever.
 If i’m at a hooters i will eat it and not complain, but i won’t go to a hooters to eat food.”

-Jason Cammerota: Yay, with added explanation: “Hooters is not a place you should eat if you’re feeling health conscious, or if you travel back in time to the early aughts.
-But if you’re living in 2014 and looking to fill your face with succulent chow that’s not artery “friendly”, then Hooters is a great option.
-I thought the food sucked and a trip there this summer really changed my outlook.
+Jason Cammerota: “Hooters is not a place you should eat if you’re feeling health conscious, or if you travel back in time to the early aughts when the food sucked.
+But if you’re living in the here and now and looking to fill your face with succulent chow that’s not artery “friendly”, then Hooters is a great option.
+I had it in my mind that the food there sucked and then a trip there this summer really changed my outlook.
 In short: Yay.”

 Cass Anderson: “Hooters deserves a Michelin Star.”